 Shopping online offers convenience, great prices, and plenty of choices.
 All without having to leave your home.

-Which means that in order for your business to succeed on Amazon (or any platform for that matter) you will have to continue to innovate and find ways to stand out from the crowd.
+This means that for your business to succeed on Amazon (or any platform for that matter) you will have to continue to innovate and find ways to stand out from the crowd.

 You’re going to have to offer more value to your customers.